 </ img>

-On the right side is another Type-C USB 3.1 Gen 1 for charging and a combined 3.5 mm audio jack.
-On this, the wired means of communication of the laptop with the outside world ends:
+On the right side there is another Type-C USB 3.1 Gen 1 for charging and a combined 3.5 mm audio jack.
+This is where the wired means of communication between the laptop and the outside world end:

 </ img>